allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

 * Acceptable Conduct (A):
   * Members shall
+    * Communicate regularly with the professor
     * :heavy_exclamation_mark: TODO: add items in the A category for communication in class (in-person and online), lab and practical sessions, and during team meetings

 * Unacceptable Conduct (U):
   * Members shall not
-    * :heavy_exclamation_mark: TODO: add items in the U category for communication in class (in-person and online), lab and practical sessions, and during team meetings
+    * :heavy_exclamation_mark: TODO: add items in the U category for communication test in class (in-person and online), lab and practical sessions, and during team meetings

 ## Team Work